mmfrenkel/chirp/README.md

 Users can simply click on any given channel name, functioning like a tab, to open up that channel.

 Once a user is active in channels, they can expect two types of notifications:
-* When a new user is added to a channel, they will notified with a small grey message in the center of the chat application.
+1. When a new user is added to a channel, they will notified with a small grey message in the center of the chat application.
-* When a new message is loaded into a channel _that isn't already open_, the left Channel tab will become bold.
+2. When a new message is loaded into a channel _that isn't already open_, the left Channel tab will become bold.
 Once the user clicks on this channel to read the message, the flag will clear.

-See examples of both notifications in the screenshot below, with `Meg's Channel` having an unread notification and two instances where new users, `mfrenkel` and `andrewgrant243` joined the channel.
+See examples of both notifications in the screenshot below, with `Meg's Channel` having an unread notification and two instances of messages when `andrewgrant243` and `mfrenkel` joined the channel (note `mfrenkel` is shown as `You` because this window represents `mfrenkel`'s window).

 <p align="center">
   <img src="./site_images/app-with-messages.png" width="700" title="App With Messages">
 </p>

 The message box will scroll, such that conversation lengths are not limited to the size of the screen.
-However, the server will only preserve the most recent 100 messages.
+However, the server will only preserve the most recent 100 messages for each channel.

 ## III.
 Components